Microsoft's giant honking Surface USB-C dongle costs 80 freaking bucks

 Did I mention it costs $80?
 That's what Microsoft told The Verge, which says the so-called Surface Connect to USB-C Adapter (scroll down the page) will be available June 29.

-You would think that Microsoft would have futureproof most of its devices with built-in USB-C ports, but you'd be wrong -- the company has generally (here's the exception) stuck with its proprietary magnetic Surface Connect port so far.
+You would think that Microsoft would have future-proofed most of its devices with built-in USB-C ports, but you'd be wrong -- the company has generally (the Surface Book 2 being the exception) stuck with its proprietary magnetic Surface Connect port so far.

 Microsoft didn't immediately respond to a request for comment.